FredHutch/VISCtemplates/CONTRIBUTING.md

 # Development guidelines for updating code and/or documentation

 We follow the [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/) development model and the guidelines from [R packages](https://r-pkgs.org/) by Hadley Wickham and Jenny Bryan.
+The set of steps to take when updating code and/or docuemntation are below.

 1. Make sure you have a local copy of the VISCtemplates repo that is fully up-to-date.

      * Run `git clone` and `git pull` as needed.

 2. Create a new git branch to make your changes in.
 The starting point should be the `develop` branch.

      * From the command line, this looks like running: `git checkout develop` then `git pull` (to make sure the development branch is up-to-date) then `git checkout -b my-new-branch-name`

 4. Open your local copy of `VISCtemplates.Rproj` and make your changes to code and/or documentation.